Pranav-Bhaskar/LogMeIn/README.md

 `sudo ./install`

 # Usage
-This code will auto execute every time you startup your system.
+This code will auto execute every time you connect to a new network.

 If it fails to do so, to login just enter this in your terminal :